carrharr/udacity-game-p4/README.md

 ## Endpoints

 ### create_user
+- Path: 'user'
+- Method: POST
+- Parameters: user_name, email
+- Returns: Message confirming creation of the User.
-Makes a new user entry in User model.
+- Description: Makes a new user entry in User model.
 Requires a new name not found in the database and an email.

 ### get_user_rankings
+- Path: 'user/ranking'
+- Method: GET
+- Parameters: None
+- Returns: UserForms orderered by win_percentage.
-Return all Users ranked by their win percentage.
+- Description: Return all Users ranked by their win percentage.

 ### new_game
+- Path: 'game'
+- Method: POST
+- Parameters: user_a, user_b, word_a, word_b
+- Returns: GameForm with game data.
-Create a new game.
+- Description: Create a new game.
 Requires two usernames and two different guess words.

 ### get_game
+- Path: 'game/{urlsafe_game_key}'
+- Method: GET
+- Parameters: urlsafe_game_key
+- Returns: GameForm with game data or 404 exception.
-Given a valid urlsafe_game_key return the game data.
+- Description: Given a valid urlsafe_game_key return the game data.

 ### get_user_games
+- Path: 'user/games'
+- Method: GET
+- Parameters: user_name
+- Returns: GameForms with game data or 400 exception (user not found).
-Given a user, return active games for that user.
+- Description: Given a user, return active games for that user.

 ### get_all_games
+- Path: 'all_games'
+- Method: GET
+- Parameters: None
+- Returns: GameForms with game data.
-Returns all games being played and ever played.
+- Description: Returns all games being played and ever played.

 ### get_all_active_games
+- Path: 'all_active_games'
+- Method: GET
+- Parameters: None
+- Returns: GameForms with game data.
-Returns only all active games.
+- Description: Returns only all active games.

 ### cancel_game
+- Path: 'game/{urlsafe_game_key}'
+- Method: DELETE
+- Parameters: urlsafe_game_key
+- Returns: Message confirming deletion of game or exceptions 400(game over) / 404(game not found).
-Given a urlsafe_game_key, deletes the game if the game is not over and game is found.
+- Description: Given a urlsafe_game_key, deletes the game if the game is not over and game is found.

 ### make_move
+- Path: 'game/{urlsafe_game_key}'
+- Method: GET
+- Parameters: urlsafe_game_key, user_name, guess
+- Returns: GameForm with game data, 404 exception (User or game not found, or both have lost) or 400 exception (invalid or repeated character).
-Takes an urlsafe_game_key, a username and a guess.
-First it checks the game exists and is not over.
-Then gets the user and sets signifiers for his values in the game, for later checking the guess against his secret word and returning if the guess was correct, if the game has been won or if his attempts_remaining have reached 0.
+- Description: First it checks the game exists and is not over.
+Then gets the user and sets signifiers for his values in the game, for later checking the guess (only a single english unicode character) against his secret word and returning if the guess was correct, if the game has been won or if his attempts_remaining have reached 0.
 Every time this endpoint is used it updates the memcached average attemps remaining.

 ### get_game_history
+- Path: 'game/{urlsafe_game_key}'
+- Method: GET
+- Parameters: urlsafe_game_key
+- Returns: GameForm with game data or 404 exception.
-Given a urlsafe_game_key check its existance, if it exixts return its history.
+- Description: Given a urlsafe_game_key check its existance, if it exixts return its history.

 ### get_scores
+- Path: 'scores'
+- Method: GET
+- Parameters: None
+- Returns: ScoreForms with user scores data.
-Return all scores of games ever played.
+- Description: Return all scores of games ever played.

 ### get_user_scores
-Given a valid username return all his scores.
+- Path: 'scores/user/{user_name}'
+- Method: GET
+- Parameters: user_name
+- Returns: ScoreForms with given user's scores data or 404 exception(User Not Found).
+- Description: Return all scores of games ever played by the given user.

 ### get_average_attempts
+- Path: 'games/average_attempts'
+- Method: GET
+- Parameters: None
+- Returns: StringMessage with memcached average moves remaining.
-Get an average of attempts remaining across all games.
+- Description: Get an average of attempts remaining across all games.

 ## Using-the-api
 1. Update the value of application in app.yaml to the app ID you have registered